You want smart political talk without the meltdowns?

 Today's word of the day is Hannity.

-Again, register once a day, every day through April 11th, and hopefully you'll be the lucky winner, and you get to pick the Tesla of your choice, which is the greatest driving vehicle of all time.
+And you get to pick the Tesla of your choice, which is the greatest driving vehicle of all time.

-Well, for first we played a little golf, which is weird because I never have time to play golf anymore.
+Well, first we played a little golf, which is weird because I never have time to play golf anymore.

-I didn't play bad for somebody that doesn't play much.
+I didn't play bad for somebody who doesn't play much, hardly ever, as a matter of fact.

-But anyway, so we were playing a little golf, and anyway, then we got something to eat, which was pretty cool.
+And anyway, then we got something to eat, which was pretty cool.

-And then I'm getting my car, and I said, like, watch this.
+And I said, like, watch this.

-It was in a parking lot, I don't know, uh pretty far away, and I summoned the car to drive to me like a valet, except nobody's in the car.
+And I summoned the car to drive to me like a valet, except nobody's in the car.

 And this thing's got over a thousand horsepower.

-And they were like freaking out.
+And they were like, freak it out.

-Then I put it in self-drive mode, and I just you know take my hands off the steering wheel.
+Then I put it in self-drive mode and I just, you know, take my hands off the steering wheel.

 And it's making right turns and left turns and changing lanes and putting the blinker on.